Dancer

 Facilities

 The Cottrill Hall provides a large space ideal for major school productions.
-We have also developed a partnership with the Seaton Gateway, which has given students the opportunity to perform on a real stage.
+We have also developed a partnership with the Seaton Gateway, which has given students the opportunity to perform on a local stage.

 Lower Years Drama